If your questions about our admissions process are not answered below, please email firstname.lastname@example.org

 What are the minimum admission requirements?

 Please refer to the Graduate Division Admissions Requirements for details on minimum test scores and GPA.
-The GRE is required.
+The GRE is not required.
 There is no minimum required score.

 What does the graduate group look for in a successful applicant?